Cars Showcased At Auto Expo 2023 That Will Be Launched This Year: Maruti Jimny And Fronx, Tata Altroz Racer And More | CarDekho.com

 Maruti Fronx

 Another Maruti model that was revealed alongside the five-door Jimny at the 2023 Auto Expo was the Fronx.
-The Baleno-based SUV marks the return of turbo-petrol engines (to get a 1-litre BoosterJet unit with mild-hybrid tech) for the carmaker while it will also be offered with the Baleno’s 1.2-litre DualJet petrol engine.
+The Baleno-based SUV marks the return of turbo-petrol engines (it'll get a 1-litre BoosterJet unit with mild-hybrid tech) for the carmaker, and will also be offered with the Baleno’s 1.2-litre DualJet petrol engine.
 It also borrows design and feature cues from the larger SUV sibling, the Grand Vitara, and will likely go on sale by April.

 Fifth-gen Lexus RX